wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 = Features of this plugin =

-*   Easy to customize.
-*   Support all browser.
+*   Support all browsers.
 *   Short code available for pages.
 *   Hyperlink option to each post.
 *   Separate css file to change the style.
-*   Responsive Design.

-Please, check premium version for more features such as multiple sliders for different categories etc.
+(Please, check premium version for more features such as multiple sliders for different categories, Responsive Design etc.)

 == Installation ==